rcgsheffield/urban_flows/defra_sos_kvp/README.md

 $ python metadata.py --help
 ```

+### Data query

 The code works by initializing a HTTP session with the server and running a query to retrieve data using a temporal filter.
+The `GetObservation` API endpoint is called with the date and the sampling feature as a parameter.

 The response XML is parsed to get a collection of `Observation` objects, each of which has contains data values for a certain physical location (`Station`) and metric (`SamplingFeature` or observed property).
 For more information about these objects, see the DEFRA [Spatial Object Register](https://uk-air.defra.gov.uk/data/so/about/).

 The data are filtered to a fixed list of `SamplingFeature` items in order to filter geographically.
 The output columns are fixed to ensure consistent data shape.

-The data are loaded into a Pandas data frame to be cleaned and aggregated ready for output.
+The data are cleaned and aggregated ready for output.
 The output is ready for the UFO script which converts into NetCDF format.

 ### Updating sampling features